Jamie-Finn/Laravel-Stripe-subscription-billing/README.md

 Using Laravel with Stripe for simple billing

 Stripe API keys and Database configuration files not included due to sensitive information contained inside(Files not included are listed in the .gitignore file).
+I also haven't altered or added any files to the vendor folder that comes with Laravel.
+I just didn't push it to the repository as it is not needed and comes when you install Laravel anyway.

 Laravel Cashier is required in the composer.json file
 ======================================================